-Dr. Hooman Samani is a roboticist, focusing on AI-Driven Social-Service Robotics, based in London, United Kingdom.
-He is a Senior Lecturer in Robotics and Artificial Intelligence at the University of Hertfordshire and a visiting Research Fellow at the University of Plymouth.
+Dr Hooman Samani is a roboticist, focusing on AI-Driven Social-Service Robotics, based in London, United Kingdom.
+He is a Senior Lecturer in Robotics and Artificial Intelligence at the University of Hertfordshire.
 He is the Fellow of Higher Education Academy (FHEA).

 He has worked as a Lecturer in Machine Learning, AI for Robotics at the University of Plymouth, United Kingdom; Associate Professor and the founder and director of the AIART Lab (Artificial Intelligence and Robotics Technology Laboratory) at National Taipei University of Taiwan; Research Fellow at the Keio-NUS CUTE Centre, a joint research centre between National University of Singapore and Keio University of Japan; Engineer at Posco, South Korea and Robotics Researcher at Philips, The Netherlands and Fraunhofer, Germany.
 He holds a PhD degree in Robotics from the National University of Singapore.